Small Restaurant Ideas

 Not every new restaurant has to cost a fortune to open.
 There are ways to open your own restaurant on a shoestring budget, without sacrificing quality or service.
 Restaurant concepts such as mobile food trucks and pop-up restaurants are a hot trend at the moment.

+Another avenue to a successful restaurant business is through catering.
+Many restaurateurs get their start in the restaurant business by catering.
 Finally, choosing a small space to open a new restaurant will help keep costs down, while still giving you an opportunity to build a solid business reputation.

 Restaurant Food Trucks

 One of the biggest trends in the restaurant industry right now is food trucks.
 A food truck offers many of the same opportunities as a brick and mortar restaurant, without the high costs.
 A bonus of operating a food truck business is that you can go to where the customers are located.

 Many food trucks use social media like Facebook or Twitter as their only means of advertising, tweeting or posting each morning, where the truck will be stationed during lunch time.
 Like a traditional restaurant, a food truck requires financing, but the costs are usually far less of an investment than starting a restaurant from scratch.

 One of the hottest trends at the moment is pop up restaurants.
 More prominent in large cities, pop-ups are just what the name implies, a restaurant that pops up for a few days, weeks, or months, often in a usual location like an empty warehouse or rooftop.
 Other pop-up restaurants rent existing restaurants, during their off hours, paying a percentage of the profits to the restaurant owners.